JanDeDobbeleer/oh-my-posh/docs/docs/segment-brewfather.md

 Additionally, the background of the segment will turn red if the latest reading is over 4 hours old - possibly helping indicate an issue if, for example there is a Tilt or similar device that is supposed to be logging to Brewfather every 15 minutes.

-NOTE: Temperature units are in degrees C and specific gravity is expressed as `1.XYZ` values.
+NOTE: Temperature units are in degrees C and specific gravity is expressed as `X.XXX` values.

 ```json
 {